ShiatsuY/Benchmark-for-Online-Machine-Learning-Algorithms/README.md

 ###### Version: 0.1
 The benchmark is divided in two phases.
 To begin the program needs to know which algorithms and datasets are going to be used.<br>
 Algorithms used: Four classifiers (<em>VFDT, HAT, KNN, KNNADWIN</em>).<br>
-Datasets used: Two real, two synthetic and two synthetic with concept drift (<em>Airlines, Electricity, AGRAWAL Generator, SEA Generator</em>).
+Datasets used: Two real, two synthetic and two synthetic with and without concept drift (<em>Airlines, Electricity, AGRAWAL Generator, SEA Generator</em>).

 ### First Phase: Data Acquisiton